MaastrichtU-CDS/projects_nwo-train/README.md

 Check the installation is fine by running the simple test ```docker run hello-world```.

-Remember to install the ***docker-compose modu;e*** as well - it is sometimes missed from the basic install instructions.
+Remember to install the ***docker-compose module*** as well - it is sometimes missed from the basic install instructions.

 ### Install Clinical Trial Processor (Dicom Anonymizer) client application on node machine

+Instructions coming shortly.

 ### Install XNAT and Python docker container

 To begin with, we will set up a docker container that has the following components :

-XNAT DICOM Repository - for general documentation see [XNAT](https://www.xnat.org/) and [xnat-docker-compose](https://github.com/NrgXnat/xnat-docker-compose)
+- XNAT DICOM Repository - for general documentation see [XNAT](https://www.xnat.org/) and [xnat-docker-compose](https://github.com/NrgXnat/xnat-docker-compose)

-Jupyter notebooks
+- Jupyter notebooks

+Step 1 :

 ### ppDLI installation